aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/securing-and-signing/set-privileges/_index.md

 ## Set Privileges on an Existing PDF File

 For setting privileges on an existing PDF file Aspose.PDF for C++ use [DocumentPrivilege](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.facades.document_privilege/) class and specify the rights you want to apply to the document.
-Once the privileges have been defined, pass this object as an argument to the [Document](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.document) object’s [Encrypt](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.document#af7adb89eb21ef5e78b2ef5ce04fabcd7) method.
+Once the privileges have been defined, pass this object as an argument to the [Document](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.document) object's [Encrypt](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.document#af7adb89eb21ef5e78b2ef5ce04fabcd7) method.

 The following code snippet shows you how to set the privileges of a PDF file.